studenttak/modules/0372/mdModule.md

   jmp b    // continue execution at the caller
 ```

-Because the callee is responsible to pop the return address, the stack looks like the following immediately after it returns to the caller:
+Because the callee is responsible for popping the return address, the stack looks like the following immediately after it returns to the caller:

 |location|item description|
 |-|-|